 Parent page: Schematic Design Objects

-Parts are available for placement in both the schematic and schematic library editors.
+Blankets are available for placement in the schematic editor only.
+To place a Blanket:

-This method of editing uses the associated Component dialog and the Properties panel mode to modify the properties of a part object.
+This method of editing uses the associated Blanket dialog mode and Properties panel mode to modify the properties of a blanket object.

-During placement, the Component mode of the Properties panel can be accessed by pressing the Tab key.
-Once the component is placed, all options appear.
+During placement, the Blanket mode of the Properties panel can be accessed by pressing the Tab key.
+Once the blanket is placed, all options appear.

-After placement, the Component mode of the Properties panel can be accessed in one of the following ways:
+After placement, the Blanket mode of the Properties panel can be accessed in one of the following ways:

 The Properties panel supports multiple object editing, where the property settings that are identical in all currently selected objects may be modified.
 When multiples of the same object type are selected manually, via the Find Similar Objects dialog or through a Filter or List panel, a Properties panel field entry that is not shown as an asterisk (